For Facilitators

 STEP 2 – QUESTIONNAIRE

-Ensure you have read the Coordinator Training Resource before beginning the questionnaire (Step 1).
+Ensure you have read the Facilitator Training Resource before beginning the questionnaire (Step 1).

 STEP 3 – ACCREDITATION